NeeyiOla/Chinook_Music_Store_-SQL-/README.md

 **Insight:**
 The USA and Canada represent the primary customer markets.

 **Recomendation:**
-Priortise events, ads, and product launches in the USA and Canada.
+    - Priortise events, ads, and product launches in the USA and Canada.
-Use regional content strategies in lower-volume countries to increase awareness and engagement.
+    - Use regional content strategies in lower-volume countries to increase awareness and engagement.

-**Which city has the best Customers?**
+**WHICH CITY HAAS THE BEST CUSTOMERS?**
 As this would support the Event Manager with making decision or planning strategicaly to throw a promotional Music Festival in the cities with the best customers.

 ![Top cities with best customer](Assets/Image/Top_Cities_with_Best_Customers.png)